xaviervia/tessellation/README.md

 This bug is a variation of the previous one.
 The fix is the same, because the underlying problem is the same.
 Why mentioning it at all?

-1. This variation of the bug illustrates a race condition: a is typical buggy scenario for applications that synchronize data.
+1. This variation of the bug illustrates a race condition: a typical buggy scenario for applications that synchronize data.
 While **undo** is a fairly rare feature to support in web applications, synchronization is commonplace.
 Synchronization issues are more confusing and far harder to debug, so I preferred explaining the issue and the solution with the more discrete manifestation in the “Reseed then undo” form.
 2. It illustrates something unrelated but interesting anyway: when things go wild in terms of synchronization, the behavior of applications can be affected by unassuming things such as whether or not the mouse pointer is on top of them.
 Take a look at the animation carefully (or try it yourself): you will notice that the window where the mouse is being hovered changes slower than the other one.
-My hypothesis is that the presence of a hovering mouse causes extra computations to be done in the window, effectively slowing down it’s JavaScript thread.
+My hypothesis is that the presence of a hovering mouse causes extra computations to be done in the window, effectively slowing down its JavaScript thread.
 3. It’s kind of pretty.

 ![Sync then reseed bug](images/sync-seed-bug.gif)

-> The downsize is, even with a reasonable architecture, asynchronous operations are hard.
-The best we can hope for––at least for now––is to have an architecture that makes it easy to find and solve the issues arising from them.
->
 > In imperative architectures, **there are no elegant solution to these issues**.
-I can’t stress this enough: all imperative solutions to this set of problems require some sort of “trusted”, top-of-the-pyramid source of truth that all the nodes recognize as authoritative, or an extra set of events created specifically to indicate that the stream of changes is terminated.
+I can’t stress this enough: all imperative solutions to this set of problems require some sort of “trusted”, top-of-the-pyramid source of truth that all the nodes recognize as authoritative, or an extra set of events created specifically to indicate that the stream of changes is terminated, which will usually provide no guarantees anyway.

 ## My personal takeaways